Greentech Media’s Must-Read Energy Storage Stories of 2020

 Where specifically Biden will take action to help energy storage remains to be seen.
 The industry is hoping for a standalone tax credit, naturally, but also for executive-branch support like tariff relief and including storage in federal energy procurement.

 Biden's pick of former Michigan Gov. Jennifer Granholm to run the Department of Energy bodes well for storage.
-In the aftermath of the 2008 recession, Granholm ran a strategic analysis of where Michigan could grow its economy, and concluded that electric vehicle manufacturing was a top priority for industrial growth.
+In the aftermath of the 2008 recession, Granholm ran a strategic analysis of where Michigan could grow its economy and concluded that electric vehicle manufacturing was a top priority for industrial growth.
 That knack for spotting growth industries years before they hit their stride could lead to some savvy investments at DOE.
 And thanks to Congress, Granholm will have an extra pot of money to dispense if she wins confirmation for the role.

 Virtual power plants racked up deals